 Jacob Freund took the stand in his own defense and accounted for his whereabouts on the night Clara disappeared.
 He testified that he had last seen her on the evening of July 30th when she left her uncle’s home with a girlfriend.
 Later, Clara’s doctor took the stand and relayed to the jury that Clara suffered from "depression with melancholic features" and that he had been treating her with nux vomica*.

 After deliberating for more than forty hours, the trial ended in a hung jury—eight jurors voted to convict Jacob, four to acquit.
 A second trial was ordered for the same location, but with a different judge and jury in the spring of 1896.
 Again, the jury couldn’t come to a unanimous decision.
 The judge gave them further instructions and asked them to deliberate a while longer.
 The general public was convinced that the jury would come back with a conviction.
 However, they returned a unanimous verdict of not guilty.

-After being released from jail, Jacob was financially ruined.
-For a short time, he operated a saloon in Mankato, where people believed his innocence.
+After being released from jail, Jacob was nearly bankrupt.
+He operated a saloon in Mankato for a short time and people there believed his innocence.
 He eventually moved his family back into their Queen Anne style cottage in Blue Earth.
 The unrelenting pressure placed on the family by a community convinced that he was guilty of murdering Clara Ober proved to be too much for Jacob.
 At 7:00 a.m. on January 17, 1898, Jacob put a pistol to his head and pulled the trigger.

 The acquittal of Jacob Freund in 1896 reignited the debate as to whether Clara Ober carried out her own death or if she was murdered—and if it wasn’t Jacob Freund, then who did it?
 Many questions remain unanswered to this day.
 For more than one hundred and twenty years, Clara’s death has remained one of the most highly debated, unsolved deaths in southern Minnesota.